HDMI 2.1 vs. HDMI 2.0: What's the Difference?

 HDMI 2.1 vs. DisplayPort 2.0

-Although HDMI 2.1 has had its time as the world’s premier consumer, of high-bandwidth connection, how does it stack up against the new kid on the block, DisplayPort 2.0?
+Although HDMI 2.1 has had its time as the world’s premier consumer, of high-bandwidth connection, how does it stack up against the new kid on the block, DisplayPort 2.0, or rather, the newly released DisplayPort 2.1 now found on AMD’s RX 7000 graphics cards?

-When it comes to data rate, DisplayPort 2.0 has it beat, offering up to 77.37 Gbps, which enables even higher resolutions and refresh rates with and without compression than HDMI 2.1.
+When it comes to data rate, DisplayPort 2.0 and 2.1 have HDMI 2.1 beat, offering up to 77.37 Gbps of raw data rate, which enables even higher resolutions and refresh rates with and without compression than HDMI 2.1.
 However, DisplayPort 2.0 and its nominal successor, DisplayPort 2.1, are still incredibly rare.
-There are no DisplayPort 2.0-compatible displays at the time of writing, and only AMD’s RX 7000 graphics cards have a DisplayPort 2.0 connection on them.
+There are only a handful of upcoming DisplayPort 2.1 displays at the time of writing, and only AMD’s RX 7000 graphics cards have a DisplayPort 2.1 connection on them.

 HDMI 2.1 cables have been available for several years now and there are plenty of supporting devices and displays that can make use of them.
-With the release of mainstream consoles from Microsoft and Sony heralding a new era of HDMI 2.1 connections, the HDMI 2.1 vs. HDMI 2.0 battle seems all but finished.
+The release of the Xbox Series X/S and PlayStation 5 consoles from Microsoft and Sony heralded a new era of HDMI 2.1 connections.
+A few years on from that, the HDMI 2.1 vs. HDMI 2.0 battle seems all but finished.